 Keypads are often placed by the doors you normally enter and exit—often the front door and mudroom door.
-We also recommend a keypad in the master bedroom so you can instantly see what the alarm is at night.
+We also recommend a keypad in the master bedroom so you can instantly see where the alarm is at night.
 Automated Lifestyles offers simple button keypads or touch panels depending on your preference.

-With our system, there is no monthly fee to access your home from anywhere in the world.
+Access your home from anywhere in the world.
 This allows you to arm/disarm, unlock the door, control thermostats and just check on your home.
 The app provides peace of mind knowing that your home is protected and secure.

 In Pennsylvania, a large portion of reported intrusions are still through a door.
 Automated Lifestyles always provides door contacts on every door in your home.
 Except for sliders, we usually install recessed door contacts that look great too (drilled into the door frame versus ugly stick-on door contacts).